Russell Fox, SHEN Therapist & Instructor

 She quickly fell asleep at the beginning of the session, during which her feet and legs jerked.
 These are common reactions indicating the restoration of a more normal energetic flow of Qi.
 This was also accompanied by some intestinal rumblings and a few quick contractions of the abdominal muscles.

-In Jean’s case, she reported having no memories come up during her sessions, but was astounded by the profound sense of relaxation felt during and following her five SHEN sessions.
+In Rachel’s case, she reported having no memories come up during her sessions, but was astounded by the profound sense of relaxation felt during and following her five SHEN sessions.
 To date, there have been no re-occurrences of her once debilitating attacks.

 SHEN Therapy now . . .